Sadek-Mohammed/Nasa-Giza/README.md

 # Go-Green
+Info: The Go-Green application was built to help solar cells users increase the efficiency of their cells.
+It operates by obtaining sun-related data from NASA's API and visualizing it to the users through graphs and charts.
+The entire project was completed using react-native and its accompanying libraries.

 To open the app, please follow these steps:
 1. Download NodeJS (https://nodejs.org/en/download/).
 2. Open the command line from the start menu.